Exhibition25.06.202507.09.2025

 W (2017–2018) is an ensemble of palm-leaf baskets woven by female weavers in the village of Santa María Ixcatlán, Mexico.
 Positioned on thin, metal armatures, their anthropomorphic forms reflect the landscape of the northern region of Oaxaca and stories told to Lee by the weavers.
 SPAN (2025) distills the technique of Korean dancheong mural painting into a line-based composition.
 The bright colours of SLOW WATER (2022) draw further inspiration from the vivid palette of dancheong with an elevated platform of intricately interwoven wooden slats built in the style of Korean Munsal (traditional lattice door or window).
 The floating installation deftly combines the typology of the modernist grid with a riot of colours that shift with the movement of viewers.
 Read more.

-This exhibition made possible by lead supporter Bagri Foundation, with additional support from Ikon lead benefactor ai. gallery; Korea Artist Prize Promotion Fund, from SBS Foundation and National Museum of Modern and Contemporary Art, Korea; and Trampoline, Association in support of the French art scene, Paris.
+This exhibition is made possible by lead supporter Bagri Foundation, with additional support from Ikon lead benefactor ai. gallery; Korea Artist Prize Promotion Fund, from SBS Foundation and National Museum of Modern and Contemporary Art, Korea; and Trampoline, Association in support of the French art scene, Paris.
 The artist is represented by Gallery Hyundai, Seoul, and Galerie Jousse Entreprise, Paris.

 FREE